AdaCore/gnatstudio/docs/users_guide/debugging.rst

 (See :ref:`Preferences Dialog <preferences_dialog>`.)

-When the debugger is active, the contextual menu of the source window contains a submenu called :menuselection:`Debug` providing the entries below.
+When the debugger is active, the contextual menu of the source window contains a :menuselection:`Debug` submenu providing the entries below.
 These entries are dynamic and apply to the entity under the pointer (depending on the current language).
 In addition, if you've made a selection in the editor, the text of the selection is used instead.
 This